 The property covers the former Wenden Mine.
 A July 1918 report in the Scientific & Mining Press on the Cunningham Pass district notes that ore was shipped from the district grading “18-20% copper and $10 gold per ton” (~0.5 OPT Au).
 The Barkdoll and No. 1 Shafts in the northern portion of the property have large accessory dumps.
 Development at the Barkdoll Shaft includes drifts down to the 1000-foot level and drifts at the Copper Chief / Old No. 1 Shaft about 200 m to the southeast are mapped down to the 400-foot level.
 An October 1929 Smelter Settlement Sheet for the Wenden Mine shows a gross weight of 50 tons grading 0.5 OPT Au and 9.65% Cu.

 Silver Range acquired the Alamo Property by staking in February 2025 and has conducted geological mapping, sampling, soil geochemical surveys and VLF-EM surveys on the property since then.
 Sampling to date has returned up to 37.8 g/t Au and 19.15% Cu.
-Gold grades in surface grab samples collected to date (48) average 4.39 g/t Au with 27% returning more than 5 g/t Au.
+Gold grades in surface grab samples collected to date (48) averages 4.39 g/t Au with 29% returning more than 5 g/t Au.
 Copper grades in the same set average 2.47% Cu with 33% returning greater than 2% Cu.
-Soil geochemical survey in the eastern portion of the property mapped a large gold in soil anomaly greater than 20 ppb Au with maximum response of 181 ppb Au.
-Copper values in the same data set mapped more discrete anomalies, two of which were associated with mine workings and with maximum response of 649 ppm Cu.
-VLF-EM surveys identified 5 conductors in the eastern portion of the property, four of which are associated with known mineralization.
+Soil geochemical surveys have delineated a large gold-copper system extending for approximately 1.6 km along a northwest strike.
+Peak soil geochemical response was 1,340 ppb Au and 649 ppm Cu.
+VLF-EM surveys identified numerous conductors, several of which are associated with known mineralization.

-Silver Range intends to conduct additional geological mapping, surface sampling, geochemical and geophysical surveys (EM / IP) on the property to delineate trenching and drill targets.
+Silver Range intends to conduct IP surveys and trenching on the property to delineate drill targets.